tararauzumaki/uits-machine-learning-lab/README.md

 # UITS Machine Learning Lab

-This is the repogatpry for all the Lab work and assignment for Machine Learning Lab (CSE 432) course at the University of Information And Technology (UITS)
+This is the repository for all the lab home work, lab reports and assignment for Machine Learning Lab (CSE 432) course at the University of Information And Technology (UITS)

 Name: Tanvir Rana Rabbi <br />
 ID: 2215151048 <br />